BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1PZYkax3dpZ1Hx5b_MZ4qLl42AJIckGVt&z=2" width="840" height="580"></iframe>

 The location of the lead institutions are shown in red, contributors are shown in blue and users in yellow.
-If you fall into any of these categories and are missing from the map us know so we can add you.
+If you fall into any of these categories and are missing from the map let us know so we can add you.

 ## Papers that acknowledge, cite and/or extend the Toolkit